 - 5.1 The policy options set out in the Issues and Options version of the Herefordshire Travellers' Sites Document have been subject to a detailed appraisal against the SA objectives which were developed at the scoping stage.
 Because the options are currently very high level, there is a large number of uncertainties relating to their likely effects.
 While the policy options would have generally significant positive effects on housing, as their underlying aim is to deliver permanent and transit pitches for Travellers to meet local need, a number of potential negative effects have been identified, particularly in relation to the environmental SA objectives.
 However, these effects will depend largely on the specific location of the sites that are eventually allocated in the plan.
-During the next stage of the SA, the potential site options will be subject to SA and the likely effects of their allocation can be considered in more detailed and less uncertain appraisal of the likely effects. - 5.2 The implementation of policies in the emerging Core Strategy and the potential inclusion of a further criteria-based policy in the Travellers' Sites Document should help to mitigate the potential negative effects of developing new or extended Travellers' sites.
+During the next stage of the SA, the potential site options will be subject to SA and the likely effects of their allocation can be considered in more detail.
+The plan should also include more detailed policy wording, which will in turn enable a more detailed and less uncertain appraisal of the likely effects. - 5.2 The implementation of policies in the emerging Core Strategy and the potential inclusion of a further criteria-based policy in the Travellers' Sites Document should help to mitigate the potential negative effects of developing new or extended Travellers' sites.